We invite you to learn more about the fibers in our collection.

 COTTON

-present, organic cotton is the most common fabric that is sustainably sourced and kept free of pesticides.
-The native cotton of Peru produces fibers of extraordinary natural colors with variants that include wine red, light and dark brown, reddish brown or red, light and dark lilac, beige, yellow, cream and white, just to name a few.
-This production was generated from the recovery of ancient seeds and only represents 5% of global cotton production.
+Cotton fiber is composed of pure cellulose.
+Its great softness and air permeability make it very comfortable in hot climates and very easy to wash.
+Grown in nearly 80 countries, cotton is one of the most widely cultivated crops.
+Today, organic cotton is the most common sustainably sourced fabric and is pesticide-free.
+Native Peruvian cotton produces fibers of extraordinary natural colors, with variations including wine red, light and dark brown, reddish brown, light and dark lilac, beige, yellow, cream, and white, just to name a few.
+This production was generated from the recovery of ancient seeds and represents only 5% of global cotton production.

 LINEN